katiefenn/website-2017-src/articles/2017-02-05-building-a-static-website-with-react/manuscript.md

 These plugins are *almost* enough to make a basic static site work, all that's left is to inject the processed content into an HTML template to make it look nice. [gulp-handlebars](https://www.npmjs.com/package/gulp-filter) is a good way of doing this normally, but this is where I start doing things differently.

 ## Custom render-to-html plugin
 As far as I know, there are no Gulp plugins to render piped HTML content into React components (know better?
 [Let me know!](http://twitter.com/katie_fenn)).
-The custom plugin I wrote for doing this takes HTML piped into it, creates a new instance of a React element with props from its arguments, and renders it to a string.
+The custom plugin I wrote for doing this, [gulp-render-to-string](https://www.npmjs.com/package/gulp-render-to-string), takes HTML piped into it, creates a new instance of a React element with props from its arguments, and renders it to a string.

 ```
 // Inject article content into site templates